loathers/garbage-collector/README.md

 ## Frequent Questions

-> What sort of cool items should I have for Garbo to work its magic?

-Garbo is capable of extracting value out of just about any shiny that provides value.
-However, it is not mandatory to be fully stacked with IotMs to make Garbo worth running.
-Even a completely IotM-less account with Transcendent Olfaction, the relevant +meat% skills permed, and sporting a set of accessible aftercore gear can pull in about 3,850 MPA toward the end of the day as a Seal Clubber.
-For details of both this setup and what shinies Garbo can make use of, consult the [item write-up](ITEMS.md).

 > Why is Garbo adventuring outside of Barf Mountain?

 Garbo will use your resources to earn meat everywhere possible such as the Hidden Bowling Alley, The Haunted Library, The Deep Dark Jungle, or The Ice Hotel.
 These generally won't cost a turn to do.